 The incubation period of WNV infection ranges from 2-14 days (up to 21 days in immunocompromised persons).
-Serum and cerebrospinal fluid (CSF) may be tested for specific IgM antibody to WNV; however serum collected within the first 8 days of illness may not have detectable IgM and repeat testing may necessary.
+Serum and cerebrospinal fluid (CSF) may be tested for specific IgM antibody to WNV; however, serum collected within the first 8 days of illness may not have detectable IgM and repeat testing may be necessary.
 A four-fold rise in WNV-specific IgG in acute and convalescent serum is also diagnostic.
 Viral culture and nucleic acid amplification tests can also be performed on serum collected early in the illness, and on CSF.
-Testing performed in commercial laboratories may not be reliable.
-Testing should be performed by the Pennsylvania Department of Health Bureau of Laboratories.
-The Philadelphia Department of Public Health Division of Disease Control (DDC) can facilitate specimen submission.
+Testing should be performed by the Pennsylvania Department of Health Bureau of Laboratories (BOL) as testing performed in commercial laboratories may not be reliable.
+DDC can facilitate specimen submission to PA BOL.